thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 The topic filter employed by these subscribers corresponds to the topic pattern employed by the respective publisher group (i.e. `CountryCode/RandomString/GroupId/+`).
 As a consequence, each subscriber is capable of receiving 6k messages per second, ensuring the efficient processing of incoming data.

-In the described scenario, the ThingsBoard MQTT broker cluster consistently sustains 100,000,500 connections and efficiently handles the processing of 3M messages per second, resulting in a total of 10,800M messages over the course of 1-hour test run.
+In the described scenario, TBMQ cluster consistently sustains 100,000,500 connections and efficiently handles the processing of 3M messages per second, resulting in a total of 10,800M messages over the course of 1-hour test run.

 The [test agent](#how-to-repeat-the-tests) orchestrates the provisioning and establishment of MQTT clients, allowing for flexible configuration of their count.